 Don’t worry, though!
 Even if you haven’t backed up your data with a professional backup service (which you should), there is still a chance to recover your files.
-In this article, we will show you how to recover deleted emails in the Outlook.
+In this article, we will show you how to recover permanently deleted emails in Outlook 2018, 2019, 2010, Outlook express and other versions.
 We’ll look at all the recovery methods for any situation you could trap in.
-The recommendations will be useful for both individuals and administrators!
+The recommendations are useful for both individuals and administrators!

 But before we begin, note that, in some cases, recovery is impossible if you don’t have a backup.
 We will speak about this in the end.

 1. How to recover permanently deleted emails in Outlook if you don’t have a backup